vrandall66/front-end-submissions-public/1811/mod-2/whateverly/parade-planner.md

 * [ ] Advanced Beginner - The application may be confusing or difficult to use at times.
 The application shows effort in the interface, but the result is not effective because UX and/or UI still present an application that is incomplete or difficult to use.
 It is not clear that the user stories helped to guide UX.

-* [ ] Proficient - The application has many strong pages/interactions.
+* [ x ] Proficient - The application has many strong pages/interactions.
 The application can stand on its own to be used by instructor without guidance from a developer on the team.

 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, the application is fully responsive, and has clearly had special consideration around usability on devices.
 There no holes in functionality.

 Comments:

+* Popup modal windows are a really nice effect, but the full-screen background image is pretty distracting/competing for my attention.
+I'd put a semi-transparent overlay on top of that image to make it a little more subtle and bring the content in the popup box to the forefront.

+* Any time a user can click on something, I would turn that cursor into a little hand with CSS (e.g. the photos for each parade) - the overlay on hover is a nice touch and gives me some indication that it's clickable, but the cursor is the number 1 thing people look to change on clickable elements.

+* It can be hard to tell that you can scroll horizontally for the restaurants nearby, I'd add some left/right arrows that denote you can move back and forth in that direction, or find a new layout for that popup altogether -- having a vertical scroll *and* a horizontal scroll in each popup window is a little disorienting.